The spliff pops and fizzles, thick smoke acrid in her throat. Alice crashes down on the grass and can’t stand up. Legs like a newborn foal.

-Montego Bay airport had children’s paintings on the walls – it had felt like landing in a primary school.
+Montego Bay airport had had children’s paintings on the walls – it’d felt like landing in a primary school.
 Watercolour paint and crayon.
 A stampede of Black and White Britons pouring off a stuffy jumbo jet into the soft Jamaican evening.

 Alice was 4700 miles away from home.
-Never in as many years did she think she’d ever get to Jamaica but here she was, bouncing down the corridor towards the arrivals hall as excited as a teenager.
+Never in as many years did she think she’d ever get to Jamaica.
+She’d bounced down the corridor towards the arrivals hall as excited as a teenager.